audio-lab/audio-formant/process.md

 ## Q: should we populate AudioBuffer or simple buffer?
 + allows for figuring out output format properties to render, like sampleRate, channels
 - complicates process of rendering - we have to setup renderer based on this data
-	- forces using audiobuffers for audio output, but maybe there is need for other consumers
+- forces using audiobuffers for audio output, but maybe there is need for consumers, maybe they want to render to custom container
 - Allows for user to decide how to treat returned data
 + How should we detect number of channels then?
 	- Just preset width and channels as input options, don’t figure them out.
-✔ ok, more points for populating simple buffer.
++ Formant better knows how to populate audioBuffer the fastest way, that is bonus for users who use audioBuffers
+	- ✔ Create audio-formant-stream module doing dirty job.
+Here provide clean interface.

 ## Q: should we return renderer function or instance?
 + renderer function is concise and logical - straight API possibility